Petrozavodsk defensive line

 In the 1960s on the Sulazhgora Heights was unveiled a small obelisk with the inscription: “In June 1919 here was the Petrozavodsk defensive line where White-Finnish troops were stopped and rejected.”

-In 1987, aside from the razed Sulazhgora Heights, on Pryazha Highway was unveiled a new memorial by architect N.Ovchinnikov and engineer E.Ovsyannikov.
+At November 6, 1987, aside from the razed Sulazhgora Heights, on Pryazha Highway was unveiled a new memorial by architect N.Ovchinnikov and engineer E.Ovsyannikov.
 The inscription says: “In June 1919 the Petrozavodsk's Sulazhgora defensive line was here.”

 In the 1990s the copper letters of inscription were stolen and replaced to wooden.